UTCWeb/utc-wp-plugins/README.md

 # utc-wp-plugins
-This is a respository for custome UTC WordPress plugins required for onboarding to the UTC Tailwinds Genesis Theme.
+This is a respository for custom UTC WordPress plugins required for onboarding to the UTC Tailwinds Genesis Theme.

 Currently, this hosts the following plugins.